-To grill: place vegetables and tofu and grill over a low flame until done.
+- Place vegetables and tofu and grill over a low flame until done.

-To roast: preheat oven to 375 degrees F. Place vegetables and tofu in a large roasting pan and cook for 20 minutes.
+- Preheat oven to 375 degrees F. Place vegetables and tofu in a large roasting pan and cook for 20 minutes.
 Stir vegetables and cook for another 15-20 minutes until done.

-To sauté: place in a hot skillet and cook until done, stirring occasionally.
+- Place in a hot skillet and cook until done, stirring occasionally.

 - Serving size: 1 to 2 cups